Dozens Evacuated In Italys Flood-hit Tuscany - UrduPoint

 More than 500 firefighters were working across Tuscany, the interior minister said, with more than 300 interventions either carried out or planned.

-Bernardo Gozzini from the Tuscan weather service Consorzio Lamma told the Corriere della Sera that 60 millimetres (2.4 inches) of rain had fallen in the area around Sesto Fiorentino between 6:00 am and noon.
+Bernardo Gozzini from the Tuscan weather service, Consorzio Lamma, told the Corriere della Sera newspaper that 60 millimetres (2.4 inches) of rain had fallen in the area around Sesto Fiorentino between 6:00 am and noon.

 "In Florence, in the month of March, we usually have 70 millimetres of total precipitation," Gozzini said.